 2. It was completed in the early 4th century A.D. by 2 Emperors

-The construction of this enormous building was started in the year 308 A.D. during the reign of Roman Emperor Maxentius, a man who was Roman Emperor between 306 and 312 A.D.
+The construction of this enormous building started in the year 308 A.D. during the reign of Roman Emperor Maxentius, a man who was Roman Emperor between 306 and 312 A.D.

-His reign was stopped abruptly following the Battle of the Milvian Bridge in 312 which he fought against Constantine I. As he attempted to flee the battlefield he drowned in the Tiber River in the northern part of the city of Rome.
+His reign was stopped abruptly following the Battle of the Milvian Bridge in 312 when he fought against Constantine I. As he attempted to flee the battlefield he drowned in the Tiber River in the northern part of the city of Rome.